F-15 plastic scale models in 1/32 scale

 The rear internal exhaust ducts are nice but there is a remained gap that is difficult to sand due to the detailling.
 Fill with white glue!
 From the impressive single piece lower fuselage part , remove the longitudinal moulding edge near the CFT (fast packs).

 The Israeli F-15I Ra'aam has additional cooling air scoops on the side of the conformal fueltanks (fast packs).
-The intake scoops were made from old bombs and plastic card.
+The intake scoops were made from scrap from old bombs and plastic card.

 The Tamiya kit comes also with the 20mm gun,; this can be displayed with an open panel.
-The grill vents on the panel door part # A13 were "opened" by carefully using a scalpel on the inner surfaces.
-The door appearance will be a much improved part of this kit.
-The gunbay was sprayed white.
+The grill vents on the panel door part # A13 were "opened up" by carefully using a scalpel on the inner surfaces, improving how it looks.
+The inner gunbay was sprayed white.

 Assemble the main wing halves first now!